Environmental, Cultural and Territorial Economics

-Applicants without the above-mentioned curricular requirements will have to sit a written test in the scientific area for which he/she has not acquired a sufficient number of ECTS credits.
+Applicants without the above-mentioned curricular requirements will have to sit an admission interview in the scientific area for which he/she has not acquired a sufficient number of ECTS credits.

 The entry qualification documents are accepted in the following languages: English / French / Italian / Spanish.